Maleyka-gh/DB_Regio_EDA/README.md

 ## Exploratory Data Analysis Deutsche Bahn Cargo

+### The goal of EDA:
-### The goal is to find if there are any regularies, or trends(patterns) in a sample dataset from DB Cargo.
+- The goal is to find if there are any regularies, or trends(patterns) in a sample dataset from DB Cargo.

 ### Dataset